 Contribute

-Our leadership team
+Our team

 Milo Schnack is currently an undergraduate student studying engineering at RPI.
 His hands-on expertise and willingness to contribute has been more than deserving of the team's respect.
 His work in the project ranges from 3D printing to engineering design, and he has (and continues to) contribute to the Project in many areas.